CitiesCoalitionForDigitalRights/cms-cities-for-digital-rights/README.md

 # cms-cities-for-digital-rights
-Content Management System for the Cities Coalition for Digital Rights
+Content Management System (Drupal 7) for the Cities Coalition for Digital Rights